bluerobotics/bluerobotics.github.io/lumen/index.md

 <img src="/bar30/cad/pressure-sensor-4.png" class="img-responsive" style="max-width:900px"  />

-#Introduction
+# Introduction

-The _Lumen_ Light is a waterproof LED which can supply up to 1500 lumens at depths of up to 300 meters.
+The _Lumen_ Light is a sealed LED light which can supply up to 1500 lumens at depths of up to 300 meters.
+The *Lumen* Light can be smoothly dimmed with a servo PWM signal or simply turned on/off with a switch.
+Up to six lights can be daisy-chained together to be controlled with a single signal, requiring only one penetration into a watertight enclosure.

-##Quick Start
+## Quick Start (with no PWM signal source)

-1. Connect the bare wires to the appropriate microcontroller pins.
+1. Connect the power wires to a power source
-  - Yellow: PWM (3.3 - 48 volts)
-  - Red: + 9 - 48 volts
+  - Red: + 10 - 48 volts
   - Black: Ground

-#Specifications

-##Schematic
+2. Connect the signal wire to the the power wire directly or through a switch to turn on to full brightness

+## Quick Start (with PWM signal)

+1. Connect the signal wire to the appropriate microcontroller pin
+  - Yellow: PWM (3 - 48 volts)

+2. Connect the power wires to a power source
+  - Red: + 10 - 48 volts
+  - Black: Ground

+3. Provide a servo PWM pulse from 1100 &mu;s (off) to 1900 &mu;s (brightest)

+# Specifications

+## Schematic

 The [EagleCAD files](https://github.com/bluerobotics/lumen) for the schematic and board are available on our [GitHub page](https://github.com/bluerobotics).